 How Long Should an RV Battery Hold a Charge?

 How long an RV battery can hold a charge depends on how much power you use.
 Most RVs come with a 100 Ah lead-acid battery.
-These batteries are typically enough to power the bare essentials (lights and water pump) in an RV for approximately 24 hours.
+These batteries are typically able to power the bare essentials (lights and water pump) in an RV for approximately 24 hours.
 However, discharging a lead-acid battery below 50% capacity will cause permanent damage to the battery and drastically reduce how long it can hold a charge.

 How Long Do Lithium Batteries Last in an RV?